 For more information concerning these objectives see PBL: A Student Guide.

-As your tutor group works through a Problem-Based Learning Module, learning issues (LI) will be developed.
+As your tutor group works through an Electronic Problem-Based Learning Module (ePBLM), learning issues (LI) will be developed.
 Some groups (as well as some of the cases) are better at this than others.
 Some groups (and some of the cases) lose focus from time-to-time and important issues are lost in the shuffle.

 Metabolic pathways in SSB again focus on where they start (substrates), where they finish (products), important intermediates, and regulated steps that are targets of medications.

 You will find that my approach differs from that of other faculty.
-I use animated illustrations during the scheduled resource sessions (overview MS Powerpoint animation or Adobe pdf).
-My approach is to cover the important content and concepts embedded in each topic in order to provide you with a "big picture of what is important with a clinical emphasis.
+I use animated illustrations during the scheduled resource sessions.
+My approach is to cover the important content and concepts embedded in each topic (reflecting the LIs) in order to provide you with a "big picture of what is important with a clinical emphasis.
 If you enjoy collected facts, those details are readily available in Devlin and Nelson & Cox (see below for recommended textbooks).
 You will get more from the resource sessions if you are prepared for each of the associated topics.
 For those of you with adequate backgrounds in biochemistry, these sessions may not be useful for you.
 Remember, the resource sessions are optional.

 In order to be prepared for tutor group discussions and mid-unit and end-of-unit examinations (and the USMLE), you will be best served by knowing about the topics discussed in the resource sessions (which result from the learning issues), being familiar with the content associated with these topics that can be read from Devlin and Nelson & Cox, and completing the SAQs for each case.
-I ask a combination of questions that address general concepts and, in some cases, pertinent content.
-Every examination question has its origin in the SAQs.
+I design questions that address general concepts and, in some cases, pertinent clincally oriented content.
+Every examination question has its origin in the SAQs, which support the LIs.
 The answer to questions that addess "What is on the exam?" or "What do I need to know?" is contained in the SAQs.
 I encourage questions that better help you understand the topics and learning issues.
 Some students have found it very useful to construct a biochemical pathways illustration or map that puts all of the information from the learning issues and resource sessions together.

 The topics for the remediation examination are contained in the final learning issues and supported by the self-assessment questions.